Prefects and School Council

 Prefects will also support and lead BBEC events, including open evenings, transition events and BDAT events.
 There will also be one Head Boy and one Head Girl elected from Year 11 and these very important individuals will have wider responsibilities including speaking to the leadership teams and governors and running the school council.

 All prefects are automatically part of the Key Stage 3 or Key Stage 4 school councils which will represent all BBEC students and advises/guides our leadership on whole-school policies.

-There will be three student council groups:
+There will be two student council groups:

 - Key Stage 3 (Year 7, 8 and 9)